au2001/icloud-passwords-firefox/README.md

 ### Additional setup

-For operating systems other than macOS Sonoma (14) or later, additional steps are required for the extension to work:
+For some operating systems, additional steps are required for the extension to work:

 1. Install [iCloud for Windows](https://support.apple.com/kb/DL1455).
 2. Enable the `Passwords` option.
 3. Click on `Install Extension...` for either Microsoft Edge or Google Chrome.
-4. Download the `icloud-passwords-firefox-install.exe` file from the [latest GitHub Release](https://github.com/au2001/icloud-passwords-firefox/releases/latest).
+4. Download the `icloud-passwords-firefox-install` file from the [latest GitHub Release](https://github.com/au2001/icloud-passwords-firefox/releases/latest).
-5. Run the downloaded executable as administrator.
+5. Run the downloaded executable **as administrator**.
 6. Restart Firefox, and you should be good to go!

 #### Why is this required?

-macOS Sonoma (14) and later come with a system utility preinstalled (`PasswordManagerBrowserExtensionHelper.app`).\
+macOS Sonoma (14) and later come with `PasswordManagerBrowserExtensionHelper.app` preinstalled.\
-It allows Apple's iCloud Passwords extensions for Chrome and Edge to work.\
+It's a utility which allows Apple's iCloud Passwords Chrome and Edge extensions to work.\
 This extension uses the same utility, so it works natively without any further steps.

 Unfortunately, this utility is not available on previous versions of macOS, on Windows, nor on Linux.\